 painting, sculpture, alternative economies of art production and distribution, thing theory

-experimental geography, political ecology, aesthetics of the regional, collaboration, documentary media
+experimental geography, political ecology, research-based practices, collaboration & collective forms of making, documentary media

 software, networks, social media, surveillance, computer vision, computational agency